EMS Synthi 100: Users

 IPEM, the musicology research center and former electroacoustic music production studio of Ghent University also owns a restored and working Synthi 100.
 It was acquired in the mid 1970s.
-Recently it was used by Soulwax, an electronic music band.
+Recently it was used by Soulwax, a belgian electronic music band, on the album "DEEWEE sessions, Vol. 01".

 In 2017, Yoshio Machida and Constantin Papageorgiadis released an album "Music from the SYNTHI 100".
 This album was made with IPEM's SYNTHI 100.

 Eduard Artemyev, Yuri Bogdanov and Vladimir Martynov used the Synthi 100 owned by Soviet label "Melodia" for their record "Metamorphoses - Electronic interpretations of classic and modern musical works".

 Also Lithuanian composer Giedrius Kuprevičius for their rock-oratorio "Labour and Bread" (1978) and Estonian composer Sven Grünberg for the soundtrack of Hukkunud Alpinisti hotell (Dead Mountaineer's Hotel) (1979) as mentioned in the title sequence of the movie.

 Wolfgang Dauner has extensively used a Synthi 100, e.g., on his Album Changes (1978).

 Sarah Davachi released her album "Vergers" in November 2016 by Important Records centred largely on the EMS Synthi 100 synthesizer.

 A Synthi 100, owned by the Greek Contemporary Music Research Center, was restored and exhibited in Athens Conservatoire as part of the Documenta 14 in 2017.

-A Synthi 100 has been part of Radio Belgrade's Electronic Studio since the 1970s, but was in a non-functional state for the 15 years leading up to October 4, 2017, when it was restored.
+According to official documents from Radio Belgrade and interview with Cockerell Synthi 100 was built as a commission by Radio Belgrade.
+It has been part of Radio Belgrade's Electronic Studio since the 1970s, but was in a non-functional state for the 15 years leading up to October 4, 2017, when it was restored.
 It is serial number 4.

 The University of Melbourne's Synthi 100 has been regularly used in performances and demonstrations since it was restored by Tonmeister Les Craythorn.

 The Musikhochschule Stuttgart has had a late Synthi 100 since new.
 It has been in constant teaching use from arrival in 1977 to the present day.

 In September 2016, Engineers Australia awarded an Engineering Heritage Marker to a Synthi 100 that had been restored at Melbourne University.

+Synthi-100 Nr.
+7 was delivered to Bruno Spoerri in Zürich, Switzerland in August 1971.
+It was featured in the album "Switched-on Switzerland" (CBS 1974), "Voice of Taurus" (1976) and later on the album "Toy Planet" by Bruno Spoerri and Irmin Schmidt, also in numerous TV and film features.
+The Synthi was given to Felix Visser in 1987 - he had to sell it and it is unknown, where it is now.